rootux/YouTube-Keys-Chrome-Extension/README.md

 Some copyright info
 -------------------

+The extension is licensed under the MIT license, feel invited to fork, port and transmogrify all parts of it.

 The icons I've used as promotional images were a collage, and include some of the work by @deleket (Jojo Mendoza, twitter.com/deleket) such as the next, prev, pause, stop buttons.
 The background keyboard is work by rg1024 (http://openclipart.org/user-detail/rg1024).